airyhq/airy/docs/docs/getting-started/installation/aws.md

 done
 ```

-Delete the route tables (expect that the command will fail for the default route table, but still you shouldn't have any problem deleting the VPC in the next step):
+Delete the route tables (the command will always fail for the default route table, but you can still delete the VPC in the next step):

 ```sh
 for route_table in $(aws ec2 describe-route-tables --filters Name=vpc-id,Values=${vpc_id} --query 'RouteTables[].RouteTableId' --output text)